Grand-Canonical Typicality: Use of : Chemical Reactions

-Of the full Hamiltonian again, \be \hat{H}= \hat{H}_* + \hat{V}\,, \ee we assume that the interaction term $\hat{V}$ is mostly negligibly small (namely, except during a chemical reaction) and contains non-zero transition elements corresponding to every reaction \eqref{reaction2}, but not for any transition that is not of the form \eqref{reaction2}.
+Of the full Hamiltonian again, \be \hat{H}= \hat{H}_* + \hat{V}\,, \ee we assume that the interaction term $\hat{V}$ is mostly negligibly small\footnote{It would be of interest to study in more detail which limit or sense of smallness of $\hat{V}$ is needed; we use here two assumptions: that $\hat{V}$ can be neglected in a certain step of the calculation, from \eqref{31} to \eqref{32}, and that it cannot be neglected for the question of which operators $\hat{Q}_k$ commute with $\hat{H}$.} (namely, except during a chemical reaction) and contains non-zero transition elements corresponding to every reaction \eqref{reaction2}, but not for any transition that is not of the form \eqref{reaction2}.
 That is, we assume that the conserved quantities of \eqref{reaction2} are the only macroscopic conserved observables.
 In detail, using (simple) tools from linear algebra, consider the $r$-dimensional real space $\mathcal{R}$ with axes labeled $n_1,\ldots,n_r$, and let $\mathcal{L}$ be the subspace spanned by the $L$ vectors $(\nu_{\ell 1}-\tilde{\nu}_{\ell 1}, \ldots, \nu_{\ell r}-\tilde\nu_{\ell r})$.
 Any change in particle numbers due to reactions of the form \eqref{reaction2} lies in $\mathcal{L}$, any conserved linear combination of $n_1,\ldots,n_r$ is orthogonal to $\mathcal{L}$.
 (In fact, the deeper reason we allow real rather than integer components in $\mathcal{R}$ is that we allow real coefficients in these linear combinations.)
 Choose a complete set $F_1,\ldots,F_{K-1}$ of conserved linear combinations with \be K=\dim(\mathcal{L}^\perp)+1=r+1-\dim \mathcal{L} \ee (which is equal to $r+1-L$ if the $L$ vectors just mentioned are linearly independent).
 That is, choose a linear mapping (a $(K-1)\times r$-matrix) $F:\mathcal{R} \to \mathbb{R}^{K-1}$ with kernel \be F^{-1}(0)=\mathcal{L} \,. \ee By the dimension formula \be \dim \mathrm{kernel}(F) + \dim \mathrm{image}(F) = r\,, \ee $F$ has full rank, $\mathrm{rank}(F)=\dim \mathrm{image}(F)=K-1$, and for every $k=1,\ldots,K-1$, $F_k(n_1,\ldots,n_r)$ is conserved during every reaction \eqref{reaction2}.
 (Put differently, the rows $F_1,\ldots,F_{K-1}$ of the matrix $F$ form a basis of $\mathcal{L}^\perp$.)
 As a consequence, the observables \be \hat{Q}_k := F_k(\hat{N}_1,\ldots, \hat{N}_r) \ee are conserved, i.e., they commute with $\hat{H}$.
 They also commute with each other because $\hat{N}_1,\ldots,\hat{N}_r$ do.
 Any other conserved linear combinations of number operators are linear combinations of the $\hat{Q}_k$ because we assumed that the transitions allowed by $\hat{H}$ between different sectors $\Fock_1^{(n_1)}\otimes \cdots \otimes \Fock_r^{(n_r)}$ are exactly those allowed by the reactions \eqref{reaction2}.
 We assume that there are no further conserved macroscopic observables.

 Now set $\hat{Q}_K:= \hat{H}$; consider the generalized micro-canonical subspace $\Hilbert_\gmc$ as defined in \eqref{Hilbertgmcdef} with $Q_k=F_k(n_{01},\ldots,n_{0r})$ (and suitably small $\Delta Q_k$) for $k=1,\ldots,K-1$ and $Q_K=E$, $\Delta Q_K=\Delta E$; consider further the generalized Gibbs density matrix $\hat\rho_\gG$ as defined in \eqref{rhogGdef} with the values of $\lambda_k$ chosen to satisfy \eqref{fixlambda}.